 What you need to know about your favourite repositories

 Before start generating or collecting data, there are three things that you need to learn about the selected repositories:

 1. Metadata schemes and ontologies

-Information about a specific metadata schema and ontology required by a data repository should be found on the repository’s website, usually under the “Help” or “Submit” section.
+Information about a specific metadata schemes and ontologies required by a data repository should be found on the repository’s website, usually under the “Help” or “Submit” section.
 Take this information and use it to describe your data when you start generating or collecting data.
-Read more about metadata schema in practice and ontology.
+Read more about metadata scheme in practice and ontologies.

 Information about file format(s) accepted by a data repository should be found on the repository’s website, usually under the “Help” or “Submit” section.
 Knowing what file formats are accepted by the repository of your choice, at the beginning of the project, allows you to immediately use the appropriate format for your datafiles.
 Read more about recommended file formats.

 Costs for data sharing and storage could be significant, so it is wise to take these costs into account when asking for research fundings and in your data management plan (DMP).
 Usually, these costs depend on the volume of the data and the required duration of the service.
-ELIXIR Deposition Databases for Biomolecular Data and other online repositories offer sharing and storage service free of charge; however, some repositories can have a different fee policy.
+ELIXIR Deposition Databases for Biomolecular Data and other online repositories offer publication, storage and preservation services free of charge; however, some repositories can have a different fee policy.
 Therefore, it can be useful to read “Terms and Conditions” of the repository of your choice, before generating data.

 Write your DMP and start your research

 Hopefully, these steps help you start writing you DMP and describing your data according to standards used by online repositories, so that the data submission process will be smooth.

-General information about metadata, ontology, file formats and costs can be found in the section Make your DMP of this DM Hub.
+General information about metadata, ontologies, file formats and costs can be found in the section Make your DMP of this RDM Guide.
 Specific information about data repositories listed in the ELIXIR Deposition Databases for Biomolecular Data can be found in the “Data Management for Omics Data” section.